SFNet: Faster and Accurate Semantic Segmentation via Semantic Flow: Introduction

-Since various driving datasets~\cite{yu2020bdd100k,varma2019idd,Cityscapes} are from different domains, previous real-time semantic segmentation methods train different models on different datasets, which results in that the trained models are very sensitive to trained domain and can not generalize well to unseen domain~\cite{choi2021robustnet}.
-In this work, we verify whether our SFNet series are domain agnostic.
+{Since various driving datasets~\cite{yu2020bdd100k,varma2019idd,Cityscapes} are from different domains, previous real-time semantic segmentation methods train different models on different datasets, which results in that the trained models are sensitive to trained domains and can not generalize well to unseen domain~\cite{choi2021robustnet}.
+Recently, M-Seg propose a mixed dataset for multi-dataset semantic to achive one model for multiple dataset training and test.
+Motivated by above, we verify whether our SFNet series can be more effective in a unified dataset benchmark.
 Firstly, we benchmark our SFNet and SFNet-Lite on various driving datasets~\cite{yu2020bdd100k,mapillary,varma2019idd} in the experiment part.
-Secondly, we take a further step and propose a new challenging setting by mixing four challenging driving datasets including Cityscapes, Mapillary, BDD and IDD.
-We term our new dataset as Unified Driving Segmentation (UDS).
-As shown in Figure~\ref{fig:tesear_uds}, our goal is to train a unified model to perform semantic segmentation on various scenes.
-To the best of our knowledge, UDS is the largest public semantic segmentation dataset for driving scene.
-In particular, we extract the common semantic class as defined by Cityscapes and BDD with 19 class labels, and merge several classes in Mapillary.
-We further benchmark representative works on our UDS.
-Our SFNet also achieves the best accuracy and speed trade-off, which \textit{indicates the generalization ability of semantic flow}.
-In particular, using DFNet~\cite{DF-seg-net} as backbone, our SFNet and SFNet-Lite achieve \textit{7-9\% mIoU} improvements on UDS.
-This indicates our proposed FAM and GD-FAM are robust to the domain variation.
+Secondly, we creat a challenging benchmark by mixing four challenging driving datasets, including Cityscapes, Mapillary, BDD, and IDD.
+We term our merged dataset Unified Driving Segmentation (UDS).} As shown in Fig.~\ref{fig:tesear_uds}, our goal is to train \textbf{a unified model} to perform semantic segmentation on various scenes.
+To the best of our knowledge, UDS is the largest public semantic segmentation dataset for the driving scene.
+In particular, we extract the typical semantic class as defined by Cityscapes and BDD with 19 class labels and merge several classes in Mapillary.
+We further benchmark representative works on our UDS. {Our SFNet also achieves the best accuracy and speed trade-off, which \textit{indicates the generalization ability of semantic flow}.
+In particular, using DFNet~\cite{DF-seg-net} as the backbone, our SFNet and SFNet-Lite achieve \textit{7-9\% mIoU} improvements on UDS.
+This indicates that our proposed FAM and GD-FAM are more practical to multiple-dataset training.}